Books and PDF Files

 The books listed at the bottom of this page can be purchased from Ingram Spark or from Amazon using the links on our How to Read Japanese page.
 The books from Ingram Spark are generally somewhat lighter and thinner.

 Some students purchase both printed and PDF versions of the books, including the Memorization Drills.
 They may use printed books when they want a more relaxed study experience and PDF documents for reading practice on a computer, or for kanji searches.
 I have found the PDF version of the fourth (the most complete) Memorization Drills to be very helpful when I encounter a challenging kanji character during my reading and want to examine the differences between that character and other similar kanji.
-A search of the Drills for the kanji in question, or for its reference number, typically takes me to a page that contains multiple kanji that closely resemble each other, allowing me to compare them side by side.
+A search of the Drills for the kanji in question, or for its reference number, usually takes me to a page containing multiple kanji that closely resemble each other, allowing me to compare them side by side.

 We offer a 50% discount for students who have already purchased a print version of any of the books, when they purchase the same book in PDF format.
 Please visit the PDF store for more details.